bradleyspace/order-service-solo-project/recipe.md

     """

     def __init__(self) -> None:
-        pass
+        """This function will open test_data/menu_items.json and add the items from there.""" pass

     def add_new_item(self, item) -> None:
-        pass
+        """Add a new item to the list""" pass

     def get_all_items(self) -> list[Item]:
-        pass
+        """Return a list of all the items""" pass

     def get_available_items(self) -> list[Item]:
-        pass
+        """Returns a list of items that are marked as availale""" pass

     def get_unavailable_items(self) -> list[Item]:
-        pass
+        """Return a list of items that are marked as not available""" pass

     def get_by_name(self, name) -> Item:
+        """Get a item by its name"""
         pass

     def create_order(self, item) -> Order:
         """
         Create a new order.
-        Simply to prevent instantiating classes, you can have one entry point.
+        Simply to prevent instantiating classes, you can have one entry file.
         """
         pass